ncannasse/picogpu/README.md

 # Pico GPU

-Pico GPU is a 300KB memory GPU intended to learn, experiment and have fun with shaders.
+Pico GPU is a 300KB memory GPU intended to learn, experiment and have fun with shaders and sound synthesis.